Primary Curriculum Design: Planning for Ofsted’s Intent, Implementation and Impact

 Step 1 in our new curriculum design (Ofsted’s Intent): Knowledge Organisers

-In the parlance of the new Ofsted inspection framework, a knowledge organiser represents the intended curriculum, the first of Ofsted’s 3 i’s: intent; that is to say the key knowledge that you intend all children to learn and remember in the long term.
+In the parlance of the new Ofsted framework 2019, a knowledge organiser represents the intended curriculum, the first of Ofsted’s 3 i’s: intent; that is to say the key knowledge that you intend all children to learn and remember in the long term.

 A fair amount of time within the design process has to go in to selecting the most important topics to teach and hence to be the focus of students’ learning.
 In schools we wrestle with opportunity cost – for every topic you teach, you can’t teach something else.